 And that includes our list of the top three best .458 SOCOM barrels on the market today.

-Not all .458 SOCOM barrels are created equally, and the specific barrel that you choose is going to have the biggest impact on the performance of your rifle.
-By choosing one of the three barrels that we have discussed today or by choosing one that meets the qualities we discussed earlier as well, you can be rest assured that you will have a solid barrel for your .458 SOCOM AR-15.
+Not all .458 SOCOM barrels are equal, and the specific barrel that you choose has the biggest impact on the performance of your rifle.
+By choosing one of the three barrels that we have discussed today or by choosing one that meets the qualities we discussed earlier as well, you can rest assured that you will have a solid barrel for your .458 SOCOM AR-15.